s1j1k/dictionary-server/README.md

 ## How to run the app locally
+Requires: MySQL Server installed, Java SDK installed
-1. Set up MySQL server and initialize the dictionary database.
+1. Install MySQL server and initialize the dictionary database.
     Start the local MySQL server in a terminal:
     ```sh
     sudo mysql -u root -p